 When it comes to safeguarding your home, understanding the intricacies of insurance is crucial.
 One aspect you may have come across is ‘escape of water insurance’.
 In this comprehensive guide, we’ll break down everything you need to know about escape of water insurance.
-From its definition to what it covers and the essential steps to take when you need to make a claim, we’ve got you covered.
-So, if you’re seeking answers to common questions about escape of water insurance, you’re in the right place.
 Let’s dive in!

 What does escape of water mean in home insurance terms?